 Your blood group is inherited from genes passed on by your parents.

-The two most important blood group systems for transfusion are ABO and Rhesus (Rh).
+The two most important blood group systems for transfusion are ABO and Rh.

-The ABO group system gives the letter part of your blood type and Rhesus system gives the positive or negative part.
+The ABO group system gives the letter part of your blood type and Rh system gives the positive or negative part.

 There are four main blood groups in the ABO group system.

-Each group is important and we need donors from every group to ensure we have the right blood for the patients who need it.
+Each group is important and we need donors from every group to ensure we have the right blood for the people who need it.

 Which group you belong to depends on the antigens and antibodies in your blood.

 Antigens are a combination of sugars and proteins that coat the surface of a red blood cell.